 Allopurinol

-Zyloprim Coupons & Discount Card - Compare Prices Near You
+Zyloprim Coupons & Savings Card – Discount Prices from $4.04

 Allopurinol, also known by the brand name Zyloprim, is a medication primarily used to manage gout and prevent certain types of kidney stones in adults.
 It is effective in reducing uric acid levels in the body by inhibiting the enzyme xanthine oxidase, which is responsible for uric acid production.
 This action helps prevent gout attacks and the formation of recurrent calcium oxalate kidney stones.
 Additionally, Allopurinol is used to prevent tumor lysis syndrome, a condition characterized by elevated uric acid levels due to the breakdown of cancer cells during chemotherapy.
 This medication is typically taken orally and is available as a cost-effective generic option.
 While side effects like diarrhea and nausea are possible, they are generally mild.
 Always consult with a healthcare professional before starting Allopurinol to ensure it is safe and appropriate for your specific health needs.